-After many years of rumors, speculation and even popular demand, the all-new Ford Bronco will hit the streets by 2020.
+After many years of rumors, speculation, and even popular demand, the all-new Ford Bronco will hit the streets by late 2020.

 According to the automotive giant, there will be no compromise on the midsize 4×4 utility vehicle and it will be incredibly capable and fun to drive.

 Originally, a two-door truck, however, the new sixth-generation Ford Bronco will come in a four-door version for the current marketplace and possibly a two-door edition for traditional hardcore Bronco fans.

 “As we now know from official Ford statements, the sixth generation Bronco will share a modified T6 platform with the 2019 Ford Ranger.
 Raj Nair recently confirmed the new Bronco will be similar in size to the global Ford Ranger currently offered outside of North America which means a four-door Bronco is a virtual guarantee.”

 New insider information claims the Bronco Raptor will offer a Twin Turbo 2.7L V6 engine.
 Whilst, there is a separate report that claims the iconic SUV may be a direct competitor for JEEP Wrangler and the four-door Wrangler Unlimited.

 The new generation Bronco will also come complete with all the latest in smart technology and a fresh new look while remaining true to its rugged roots.

 “The rumors are true: the Ford Bronco is coming back!